ONElua/AdrenalineBubbleManager/README.md

 *Extra Settings*

 This option allows you to set some preferences as default for ABM such as:
+- Now you can disable the 8bit image conversion when creating or editing ABM bubbles.<br>
+	You must be sure the images you are using are in compatible format, otherwise the bubble will fail.
+Enter the submenu to change this settings with start.
+- Set Imgs: Set1 to Set5, or Set PSP/PSX.<br>
 - Set sort list of your iso/cso/pbp.<br>
 - Select the default color for your bubbles.<br>
 - Enable/Disable ABM updates.<br>
 - Adrenaline version check.<br>
 	This option disables/enables ABM to check the Adrenaline version you have installed in your ps vita.
+- Default Title Enable it to skip the renaming process.<br>

 ![header](ExtraSettings.png)